 Is Baking Soda for Everyone?

 I would like to believe that no shampoo results can be positive for everyone.
 It’s best to give it a try and see what works for you.
+Be sure to keep it very diluted (see details above) so that you don’t end up harming your hair.

 The fact is that hair quality depends on so many factors like lifestyle, diet, skin, age and hormones.
 For example, certain foods make our scalp produce more oils.
 Stress, hard water and exposure to pollution may lead to hair fall.
 Not drying our hair properly may lead to split-ends.
 Change in hormones may lead to hair growth or fall, such as postpartum hair loss.
 That’s why it’s difficult to pinpoint the exact cause of your hair concerns.